brandond98/brandond98/README.md

 </div>

-I'm very interested in cryptocurrency/blockchain technology so I'm looking forward to learning some languages such as Rust, Solidity, Vyper.
+<p>I'm very interested in cryptocurrency/blockchain technology so I'm looking forward to learning some languages such as Rust, Solidity, Vyper.</p>
 <!--
 **brandond98/brandond98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.